Edgar-Donk/frothy-brew/docs/scale/place.rst

     lab0 = Label(root, text='N')

-We wish to place the Label outside the selected widget, which is called by the ``_in`` parameter which ties it to the widget where the label is positioned, the Label is to be on the ouside, so specify bordermode='outside'::
+Place the Label outside the selected widget, which is called by the ``_in`` parameter which ties it to the widget where the label is positioned, the Label is to be on the ouside, so specify bordermode='outside'::